mikeasilva/playbill/README.md

 Playbill Data Analysis
 ================
 By: Michael Silva
-Last Run: 2019-09-19
+| Last Updated: 2019-09-28

 # Motivation

-As part of my CUNY SPS Masters in Data Science training I took a Business Analytics course.
+As part of my CUNY SPS Masters in Data Science training I took a Business Analytics and Data Mining course.
 We use Simon Shealther’s *A Modern Approach to Regression with R* in the class.
 In chapter 2 he introduces the topic of simple linear regression.
-In the excercise section of that chapter he uses data on gross revenue from broadway shows as collected by playbill.
+In the excercise section of that chapter he uses data on gross box office revenue for plays on Broadway in New York.
 He gives the following visualization for the week ending 2004-10-17:

 ![](README_files/figure-gfm/figure-1-1.png)<!-- -->

-They say there is a rule of thumb that the previous week’s revenue is a good predictor of the current week’s.
+He later states that “some promoters of Broadway plays use the prediciton rule that next week’s groos box office results will be equal to this week’s gross box office results.”
 The exercise asks you to examine this claim with the data.

 As I worked through this question I was suprised to find that the the previous week’s revenue really was a good predictor of the current week’s.
-Here’s the output of the regression
+Here’s the output of the regression model:
-model:

 ``` r
 textbook <- playbill %>%